 Let’s be real for a second.
 If you’re trying to load data into an earth browser, the KML Reference is terrifying.
 Never mind the bigger stuff like tours and regions—even structuring and styling the data looks complicated.

-Converting geographic data to this awesome, powerful format can actually be straightforward if you have a workflow in place.
-Let’s go through how a KML conversion should look.
+Converting geographic data to this powerful format is straightforward if you use a data integration workflow.
+Let’s go through how a KML conversion workflow should look.
 At the bottom, we have a few additional resources and real examples.

 Keyhole Markup what now?